-Sometimes, it’s not the right vibe to be super intense.
+Sometimes, it’s not the right vibe to be super intense or go to that deeper level right away.
 What do you do in those moments if you are naturally a more intense, deep kind of guy?

 Trying to stay surface level and forcing small talk feels awkward (and if it feels awkward for you, you can be damn sure it does for her too!).